zapacher/livery-contest/README.md

     - Ensure your design meets this standard.
 2. **Streaming required**:
     - Be ready to stream to verify layer details and showcase your work.
+3. **Only ingame stickers**:
+    - No modded stickers, only legit default stickers that are in the game.

 ---